Modern Games Bring in More People and Increase Enjoyment, Driving Market Growth

 Dominion (competitive)

 Introduced in 2008, Dominion also draws new players into board gaming, ranking sixth on this criterion (and fifth on the list of popular modern board games).
-Dominion has sold over 2.5 million copies and has estimated total revenues exceeding $90 million.
-The list price is $44.99.
+Dominion has sold over 2.5 million copies and has estimated total revenues exceeding $100 million.
+The list price is $49.99, and Amazon pricing is similar at $44.95, an 8% discount.

 Dominion is labeled as the originator of deck building games (as delineated from deck construction games like Magic the Gathering).

-Among the groups we’ve introduced to new competitive games in our household, Dominion is easily the most popular (Pandemic is the most popular cooperative game).
+Among the groups we’ve introduced to new competitive games in our household, Dominion is easily the most popular (Pandemic and Return to Dark Tower are the most popular cooperative games).
 The cards are visually appealing, and there is a large variety of cards to allow in the game.

 Moreover, Dominion has an estimated play time of 30 minutes, allowing new players to easily play two or three rounds.
 I find new players often walk away intending to buy the game.